cedowens/kube-unauth-exec-hunter/README.md

-Red Team SSH Password Sprayer
-Simple script to spray a username and password over ssh against a subnet.
-It must be run with python3 and uses the paramiko library for ssh authentication.

-*This script currently does not include threading so it is not optimized for speed.
+# Shodan Searcher

+Simple python script using the shodan API to search shodan.
+Run the script followed by your shodan search query and then enter your shodan api key to run the search.

-first install the paramiko library: pip3 install paramiko
+First: install the shodan library: pip3 install shodan

-usage: python3 ssh-sprayer.py
+Usage: python3 shodan-search.py <search query(ies)>